kscalelabs/rdme-docs/docs/Getting Started/first-steps-with-robot.md

 ## Examples

+The example list on Github is here: <a href="https://github.com/kscalelabs/skillet/tree/master/skillet/examples" target="_blank">kscalelabs/skillet/tree/master/skillet/example</a>

-You can start from:
+You can start by:

-1. Camera
+1. Interacting with the camera
 2. Moving a joints
 3. Moving all joints
-4. Run a torch model
+4. Running a torch model

+Check the README for information on recording and playing back skills from JSON files.

+The python package [Action Recorder](link_to_action_recorder) makes it easy to play and record skills.